 Maybe that’s why my store-bought strawberries go from nearly perfect to inedible overnight…

-Catfacing refers to puckered ridges, filled with coarse brown skin, that can occur on your tomatoes, usually on the bottom.
+Catfacing refers to the deep, puckered ridges, filled with coarse brown skin, that can occur on your tomatoes, usually on the bottom.
 Cracking is something altogether different.

-Catfacing is a physiological problem, believed to occur when the weather is cool and cloudy when blossoms emerge.
-Other damage to blossoms is also believed to cause catfacing.
+Catfacing is a physiological problem believed to occur when the weather is cool and cloudy when blossoms emerge.
+Other blossom damage may also cause catfacing.
 There isn’t anything you can do about it, but it might help you feel better to understand why it happens.
 Some varieties are more prone to catfacing than others.
 Catfacing does not change the flavor of your delicious tomatoes, but it does take away from the appearance.

 Cracking occurs when a tomato’s inside grows faster than its outside.
-This can happen for a variety of reasons:
+This happens for a variety of reasons:

 Irregular watering can also cause blossom end rot, so proper irrigation is always a good idea when growing tomatoes.